wesbosse/botwes/README.md

 ## A Potential Solution

 _We maintain our own slack bot with a custom slash command to handle this.
-Luckily for you, I have a prototype up and running:_
+I have a prototype up and running on a private slack org._

 **The slash command:**